emmt/OIFITS.jl/README.md

         ...)
 ```

-Note that, when an `OITarget` instance is pushed in a data-set, target
+Note that, when an `OI_TARGET` instance is pushed in a data-set, target
 identifiers (field `target_id`) are automatically rewritten to be identical to
 the index in the list of targets of the data-set.